linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 ### Print Files

-To print a file in Text Editor, you should connect and set up the printer first.
+To print a file in the Text Editor interface, you should connect and set up the printer first.

 1. Click ![icon_menu](icon/icon_menu.svg)> **Print**, or press **Ctrl + P** to open the print preview interface.